-Landscape Tells Tale of Sailors & Artisans
+On the Ile D’Orleans, Landscape Tells Tales of Sailors & Artisans

 While the island’s inhabitants depended on agriculture for survival, Saint-Jean’s proximity to the water attracted sailors and river pilots as residents.
 The church’s cemetery told the story of generations of sailors who had lost their lives at sea, now commemorated in neat rows along the water.

 Continuing along the circumference of the island we admired the sweeping pastoral panoramas of the “Garden of Quebec’’ against the dramatic backdrop of the Laurentian and Appalachian mountains.
 Reaching the parish of Sainte-Famille, we found Les Fromages de ’Îsle d’Orléans in time for an afternoon snack, and enjoyed a lesson in the island’s centuries-old cheese-making tradition.

 “Originally, it was around 1635 that families began to make the cheese of Orléans island in their houses,’’ said Diane Marcoux.
 “Although there are some similarities in technique with our French cousins, they never manufactured the roasted form of the cheese, which was so popular with the families of the island, called Le Paillasson.
 The cheese of Orléans is a unique product of the island’s inhabitants and environment, a heritage of our own.
 It’s the first cheese made in North America.’’

 Coming almost full circle around the isle, we entered the parish of Saint-Pierre, where the Monnas grows black currants, a type of blackberry, from which they produce liqueurs, jams, and other products.